pubnative/docker-images/spark/README.md

 # Spark with Python

 This image Dockerfile can be found in `python` directory.
-It's an image with spark, mesos and python.
+It's an image containing spark, mesos and python.

 ## Build

-For building and pushing the image look at the `python/Makefile'.
+For building and pushing the image please look at `python/Makefile`.